Relationship Feng Shui: 3 Ways to Remove Negative Energy

 I'm delighted to report that the following three basic principles from About.com on how to Feng Shui your house or office can offer a useful strategy for clearing the negative energy from relationships.

 These principles apply to all relationships.
 Clear the negative energy and augment the positive with all the people you interact with: your loved ones—lover, spouse, kids, elders—and also friends and work colleagues.

-Spreading negative energy in relationships invites depression in those with whom you interact, triggers annoyance at you, and increases the odds that people will want to keep distance from you.
+Spreading negative energy in relationships invites depression in those with whom you interact, triggers annoyance in you, and increases the odds that people will want to keep their distance from you.
 By contrast, stimulating the flow of positive energy in your interactions makes you safe and appealing to be with.

 Clutter in a house is easy to see; clutter on your desk at work is too.
 But what constitutes clutter in a relationship?
 As I've written in an earlier posting, there's a handful of little words that make big messes.
 Here's a quick list of them.
 The less often you use them, the better.

 - But, which deletes what came before, demoralizing the person who has just told you something.